PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 prvalue
   'pure {term}`rvalue`' expressions including literals, function calls, arithmetic and logical evaluations and comparisons, whose evaluation computes the value of an operand of a built-in operator (no result object) or initializes an object (a result object is created).
 The result object may be a variable, an object created by new-expression, or a ‘temporary’ created by temporary materialization.

+Pure Virtual Member Function
+  A virtual member function in a base class that is declared using the pure specifier `= 0` syntax, which makes the class abstract.

+Pure Virtual Member Functions
+  Virtual member functions in a base class that are declared using the pure specifier `= 0` syntax, which makes the class abstract.

 Range
   a sequence of elements that can be iterated over.